taufik-nurrohman/f3h/README.md

  - Response headers is now case-insensitive.
  - Clicking on the same source element multiple times should trigger the AJAX request once.
+ - Added local cache feature which can be enabled by setting the `state.cache` value to `true`.

 ### 1.0.0